nitinkc/nitinkc.github.io/_posts/Java/2022-03-07-zoned-date-time.md

 toInstant connects

+When would you use OffsetDateTime instead of ZonedDateTime?
+If you are writing complex software that models its own rules for date and time calculations based on geographic locations, or if you are storing time-stamps in a database that track only absolute offsets from Greenwich/UTC time, then you might want to use OffsetDateTime.

 `parse` takes a string and returns the DataType of the Class being parsed, for example, LocalDate.parse returns LocalDate
 ```java
 LocalDate startLocalDate = LocalDate.parse("2023-10-30");//yyyy-mm-dd format by default